luontola/web-intro/databases.md

 end
 ```

-Try to submit some comments to the guestbook and check that they are added to `comments_*.txt`.
+Try adding some comments and check that they are saved to `comments_*.txt`.

 [View solution](https://github.com/orfjackal/web-intro-project/commit/0ef240700670d22f9ee71d443e5a433df3b71060)